ipfabric/docs/docs/platform_first_steps/02-ipf_cli_config.md

 Its documentation can be found in
 [IPF CLI Config](../System_Administration/IPF_CLI_Config/index.md).

-!!! warning
+!!! warning "Important"

-    Remember the password from step 8!
-IP Fabric support engineers are able to reset `osadmin` user passwords, but **encrypted backups will be lost**!
+    Remember the password from step 6!
+While IP Fabric support engineers can reset the `osadmin` user password, please note that **encrypted backups will be lost** if the password is reset.

 !!! info

-    The self-signed SSL certificate can be replaced by a trusted certificate in the IP Fabric web UI.
+    The self-signed SSL certificate can be replaced by a trusted certificate in the main IP Fabric user interface.
 Please see
     [IPF Certificates](../IP_Fabric_Settings/system/ipf_cert.md).